jrm2k6/space-invaders-elm/my_first_experience_with_elm.md

 Let's get started.

-What I wanted to build was a small space invader game.
+What I wanted to build was a small space invader game (url:http://en.wikipedia.org/wiki/Space_Invaders).
 You have a spaceship that you can rotate, and you can shoot enemies coming at you.
 If an enemy cross the imaginary line where you stand, you lose.

 Having that said, we have now an idea of how we should build our game.
 We can divide the implementation into three parts: the model, the updates, and the views.